 The best small caravans, often known as travelling caravans, compensate for their modest size with mobility.
-These tiny caravans are ideal since they can be conveniently towed to and from different camping areas.
-They are also often less expensive to purchase than static caravans and motorhomes.
+These mini caravans are ideal since they can be conveniently towed to and from different camping areas.
+They are also often less expensive to purchase than the traditional touring caravan and motorhomes.
 For example, some of the best travel trailers available on the UK market today are Bailey, Freedom, and Swift.

 Continue reading to learn more about the best small caravans, including the different types, things to consider when purchasing your first small caravan, the top 25 small caravan brands available in the UK and more.